 Witnesses at a divorce or custody Hearing may or may not be a good idea.
 There are a number of factors to consider with witnesses.

 If the witness is an “expert”, you probably want to present that witness.
 If an appraisal or valuation of a business or a parenting matter, etc. has been determined by an “expert”, that testimony will very likely not be hearsay and will very likely be necessary for whatever you plan to present.
-Just be certain you have sufficient time to present the witness, since experts tend to take an inordinate amount of time which will deprive you of other matters you want presented to the Court.
+Just be certain you have sufficient time to present the witness since experts tend to take an excessive amount of time which will deprive you of other matters you want to be presented to the Court.

 Is there another way to present the evidence you want without a witness?
 Most times, (other than “expert” testimony) the answer is “yes”.
 Eliminating a witness saves a lot of uncertainty.
 More times than not, a neighbor or friend who says they will be a witness fails to show up on the day of the Hearing because they are concerned about retaliation from the other side or cannot miss work.
 Not having a witness means far less coordination to know specifically what that person is going to say (and being certain it is not hearsay) and have that person appear by video or at Court at the designated time.

 Most importantly, eliminating the use of a witness eliminates risk.
 No matter what someone tells you they will say in Court, you cannot control what may come out.
 You may be overlooking something the witness knows that will be bad for you if it comes out.
 You may underestimate the ability of the opposing party or attorney to cross-examine the witness or you may be misinterpreting what the witness told you.
 The witness may become confused or maybe too one-sided rather than testifying to facts observed or experienced.
 This all dilutes the testimony you thought was in your favor—and actually helps the other side.